-Get help with your transportation costs.
-You may be able to ride TriMet for less.
-Riders with qualifying annual incomes may be be eligible for half-price Honored Citizen fares.
+If you need help with your transportation costs, you may be able to ride the bus or train for less.
+Riders with qualifying annual incomes may be eligible for Honored Citizen fares, which are half the price of Adult fares.

 The Fare Assistance Program provides fares to eligible 501(c)(3) nonprofit organizations at a reduced cost.

-Grants of up to $30,000 in the form of fares are available to eligible 501(c)(3) nonprofit and community-based organizations.
-These grants are not to replace existing resources used to purchase fares through the program, rather, this program will increase the assistance an organization can provide to low-income recipients.
+Grants of up to $20,000 in the form of fares are available to eligible 501(c)(3) nonprofit and community-based organizations.